-Program Title: CIP Number: Instructional Services Technology
+Program Title: CIP Number: Instructional Services Technology 1713129902

-1713129902 Program Length: SOC Code: 60 credit hours
+Program Length: SOC Code: 60 credit hours

-o Rule 6A-14.030 (4) F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) .
-At the completion of this program, the student will be able to: 01.0 Demonstrate an understanding of education from an historical perspective.
+01.0 Demonstrate an understanding of education from an historical perspective.
 The student will be able to: 01.01 Discuss the social, historical, and philosophical foundations of education.
 01.02 Trace the development of public schooling in Florida.
 01.03 Trace the development of the role of the paraprofessional in the American educational system.
 01.04 Discuss major theories of development and the theorists who proposed them.
 02.0 Demonstrate an understanding of sociological trends and their influence on education.
 The student will be able to: 02.01 Discuss public attitudes about instruction, curriculum, school management, and the role of educators.
 02.02 Discuss the role of the parent in the education of his child and identify the teacher's role in working with parents and families.
 02.03 Discuss the challenges and opportunities of providing multilingual/multicultural education in Florida.
 02.04 Demonstrate an understanding of students with special needs and the role of the State of Florida in providing for these students.
 02.05 Demonstrate knowledge of educational and civil rights reforms reflected in federal, state, district, and local policies that govern special education and English Language Learners programs.
 02.06 Explain the sociological, mental, physical and emotional aspects of poverty as they relate to education and the schools.
 02.07 Explain the sociological implications of substance abuse.
 02.08 List the symptoms and intervention techniques for suicide prevention.
 02.09 List indicators of child abuse and/or neglect and recognize the educational, legal, and ethical imperative to report it.
 02.10 Identify policy and procedures for reporting child abuse and/or neglect